CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 ### Our benchmarks at the assembly level

-Before we take a look at the results, we must understand what our code is doing at the lowest level.
+Before we take a look at the results, it's important to understand what our code is doing at the lowest level.
 The following pieces of assembly were taken from perf reports, where the column labled "Percent" corresponds to where the profiler is saying our program is spending most time.

 For our *singleThread* benchmark, four calls to the *work()* function are inlined, leading to four tight loops that do an atomic increment: